zheliu422/Check-fresh/content/contact/contact.md

   columns: '1'
 ---

 Have you ever wondered if the expiration date on your drink is accurate?
-Check-Fresh has made smart device that give consumers more confidence in the freshness of their beverages in a sustainable way that also reduces food waste.
+Check-Fresh has made a smart device that gives consumers more confidence in the freshness of their beverages in a sustainable way that also reduces food waste.
 Pre-ordering a Check-Fresh smart lid helps you secure your device before they hit the market.
 A limited number of will be available during the pre-ordering time frame.
 The remaining stock will be available once they arrived in-store.